“As a man himself sows, so he himself reaps; no man inherits the good or evil act of another man. The fruit is of the same quality as the action.”

 Everybody wants to heal.
 And these days we all want it fast.
 If not instantly.

-Ultimately, healing is not an entitlement, but a privilege.
-We heal when we are ready, karmically.
-We have to learn to wait.
-Patient is the term, remember?
-Some things will not get healed; some will succumb to their illnesses or will have to endure long hardships humbly or bitterly, our choice.
-Many unfortunately lose faith at this juncture.
-As if God or life owed them something.
-Blaming God is useless as it is our karma that is playing out.
-God can only guide us towards healing.
+Some things will not be healed; some people will succumb to their illnesses, and others will have to endure long hardships—humbly or bitterly, our choice.
+Unfortunately, many lose faith at this juncture, as if God or life owed them something.
+Blaming God is pointless because it is our karma that is playing out.
+God can only guide us toward healing.

 Tonight, don’t forget to pray.